 California State University - San Jose

 Experienced with a wide variety of canine breeds, mixes, ages, and sizes ranging from tiny 3 week old pups to 150 pound adults, and special needs cases including aggression, anxiety, canine cognitive disorder/dementia, reactivity, separation and confinement distress, and various levels of timidity, trauma, and extreme fear, including fear-based self-defense behaviors.
-Anti-aversive specialties in fearful, feral, and traumatized dogs, puppy training in-home, behavior modification, and cooperative care and handling for all puppies and adult dogs.
+Anti-aversive specialties in fearful, feral, and traumatized dogs (including work with of 100s of rescue dogs and shelter dogs), puppy training in-home, behavior modification, and cooperative care and handling for all puppies and adult dogs.

 What's a CBCC-KA?

-A CBCC-KA, which means Certified Behavior Consultant, Canine-Knowledge Assessed, is a vetted professional who can help you with canine behavior and emotional difficulties such as aggression, reactivity, anxiety, resource guarding, fears and phobias, unusual soiling, and other upsetting issues.
+A CBCC-KA, which means Certified Behavior Consultant, Canine - Knowledge Assessed, is a vetted professional who can help you with canine behavior and emotional difficulties such as aggression, anxiety, fear, phobias, reactivity, resource guarding, and other upsetting issues.
 Though a Certified Canine Behavior Consultant is usually a dog trainer as well, s/he has additional qualifications far beyond that of a dog trainer.
-Regular dog trainers, even Certified Professional Dog Trainers (CPDT-KAs), are not always qualified to deal with concerns such as aggression, reactivity, fears, phobias, anxiety, and early socialization to ensure sound behavorial development.
+Regular dog trainers, even Certified Professional Dog Trainers (CPDT-KAs), are not always qualified to deal with concerns such as aquired bite inhibition, aggression, anxiety, fear, phobias, and early socialization to ensure sound behavorial development.
 Teaching a dog skills like sitting on cue and coming when called are highly desirable abilities, but these skills alone will not resolve issues such as fear, anxiety, reactivity, and aggression because such problems originate at the level of a dog's emotions--the subconscious--whereas obedience training operates generally at the conscious level.

 A Note About Professional Organizations (CCPDT versus APDT):